 Our first step in converting images to data is to detect the face of each pictured character.
-Machine-led face detection, however, poses a set of complex problems.
+The images in our sample, however, pose a set of complex problems for automated face detection.
 First, images in these books consist of both illustrations and photographs.
 Because the current state-of-the-art face detection models were trained exclusively on photographs, these models are likely to undercount faces in illustrated images.
 This concern is amplified by the large proportion of illustrations in our data: in a random sample of manually labeled images, we found that over 80 percent were illustrations, as opposed to photographs.
 Second, these images contain both human and non-human characters.
-Non-human characters could have human skin colors (e.g., different shades of beige and brown), non-typical skin colors (e.g., blue or green), or monochromatic skin colors (e.g., grayscale or sepia).
+Nonhuman characters could have human skin colors (e.g., different shades of beige and brown), non-typical skin colors (e.g., blue or green), or monochromatic skin colors (e.g., grayscale or sepia).
 Third, characters could be shown in different poses, such as facing the viewer, shown in profile, or facing away from the viewer, a challenge for models trained to recognize faces shown from the front.

-To address the potential undercounting of characters in illustrations, we trained a custom transfer learning model to detect and classify both illustrated and photographic faces using Google's AutoML Vision (Zoph and Le, 2017).^{19,20} We trained our face detection model using a manually labeled data set of 5,403 illustrated faces from our sample, which contains a wide variety of illustrated characters.21 This process is described in greater depth in Szasz et al. (2022), and we present further detail on it in Methods Appendix D.
+To address the potential undercounting of characters in illustrations, we trained a custom transfer learning model to detect and classify both illustrated and photographic faces using Google's AutoML Vision (Zoph and Le, 2017).
+Transfer learning is a process which facilitates the use of a pre-trained model as a "shortcut" to learn patterns from data on which it was not originally trained.
+This mitigates concerns around having a sufficiently large amount of manually labeled data necessary to train deep learning models, particularly in the absence of public data sets using illustrations.
+We trained our face detection model using a manually labeled data set of 5,403 illustrated faces from our sample, which contains a wide variety of illustrated characters.
+This process is described in greater depth in Szasz et al. (2022), and we present further detail on it in Methods Appendix H.